 Downloadable PDF: Cisco IOS Voice Translations – Part 3

-Here are the links to the other posts that have been written so far:
+Here are the links to the other posts:

 Using a Reject Rule

 First we will look at how to use a generic match string to add a “reject all others” rule to a ruleset.
 What would happen if a call came in over our circuit where the dialed number is not one of our DID numbers?
-For instance, hackers can use calls with zero dialed digits (the called-party field is blank) to commit toll-fraud.
-In a case like this, we may want to add a rule to the ruleset we created in Part 2 (the one that reduces DID numbers to extensions) that will reject any call that does not match one of the other rules (is not for one of our DIDs).
+Generally, we don’t want to process any calls that don’t belong to us.
+Also, in ISDN, hackers can use calls with zero dialed digits (the called-party field is blank) to commit toll-fraud.
+In cases like these, we may want to add a rule to the ruleset we created in Part 2 (the one that reduces DID numbers to extensions) that will reject any call that does not match one of the other rules (is not for one of our DIDs).

 voice translation rule 1

 rule 3 /^4065559..$/ /5…/

 Next, what about blocking inbound calls based on caller-ID?
 This is surprisingly simple and you already know how to do it!
 Below is our “prefix access codes to incoming caller-ID” voice translation ruleset that we created in Part 2.
 I have added two rules to the ruleset to reject calls with a specific caller-ID: